-The first public viewing of a collection of nineteenth century watercolours started in 1962
+The first public viewing of a collection of 19th-century watercolours started in 1962

-Under this expanded collecting policy major paintings by Colin McCahon, Gordon Walters and Don Binney were among the first to be purchased.
+Under this expanded collecting policy, major paintings by Don Binney, Colin McCahon, and Gordon Walters were among the first to be purchased.
 This policy has not changed to the present time.
-Despite expansion the collection, later known as the Fletcher Challenge Art Collection, never lost sight of its origins and continued to acquire historic New Zealand oil paintings, watercolours and lithographs.
-A number of the works in this exhibition, Allom’s rare Mt Egmont, Hoyte’s The Golden Crown and Igglesden’s Captain Sharpe’s Residence were purchased in 2001.
+Despite expansion, the collection, later known as the Fletcher Challenge Art Collection, never lost sight of its origins and continued to acquire historic New Zealand oil paintings, watercolours, and lithographs.
+A number of the works in this exhibition, Allom’s Mount Taranaki, Hoyte’s The Golden Crown (now, sadly, deaccessioned), and Igglesden’s Captain Sharp’s Residence were purchased in 2001.

-The Fletcher Trust Art Collection now represents one of the largest and most complete collections of New Zealand art held outside a public gallery.
+The Fletcher Trust Collection now represents one of the largest and most complete collections of New Zealand art held outside a public gallery.
 It can no longer be surprising that an exhibition of such obviously beautiful paintings should also be controversial.
-In today’s climate the word colonial has negative connotations, associated as it is with suppression of indigenous culture, alienation of land and loss of sovereignty.
+In today’s climate, the word ‘colonial’ has negative connotations, associated as it is with suppression of indigenous culture, alienation of land, and loss of sovereignty.

 Viewed from this position, these paintings represent an imposed view, albeit in most cases presented with immense skill.
-None of the artists whose work is included was born here; all were colonials, fondly looking back to their countries of origin and putting (in Francis Pound’s indispensable phrase) frames on the land reflecting their artistic training in schools far distant from Aotearoa/New Zealand.
+None of the artists whose work is included was born in Aotearoa; all were colonials, fondly looking back to their countries of origin and putting (in Francis Pound’s indispensable phrase) ‘frames on the land’ reflecting their artistic training in schools far distant.

 Gully’s Mitre Peak is a magnificent example of his romantic sublime manner, reflecting his English background and training.
 The Bealey Valley, an unusually large work in this artist’s output, is noteworthy for the added interest provided by a coach and horses shown in the foreground.
-Even here amid Gully’s mountain glory, the process of colonisation is felt.
-Then there is the little 1844 picture by John Gifford of his six year old son John holding a small axe, standing beside a tree stump with a mountainous landscape as background.
-Here the juxtaposition of childhood innocence and two blatant symbols of colonisation is given added poignancy by the fact that three years later the child’s mother and three sisters were to be murdered by Māori at their farm settlement at Mataraua, near Petre (Wanganui) after which Gilfillan gave up the disputed property and moved to Sydney.
+Even here, amid Gully’s mountain glory, the process of colonisation is felt.
+Then there is the little 1844 picture by John Alexander Gilfillan of his six-year-old son, John, holding a small axe, standing beside a tree stump with a mountainous landscape as background.
+Here, the juxtaposition of childhood innocence and two blatant symbols of colonisation is given added poignancy by the fact that three years later the child’s mother and three sisters were to be murdered by Māori at their farm settlement at Matarawa, near Petre (Whanganui), after which Gilfillan gave up the disputed property and moved to Sydney.